val3ri/infrastructure-for-fullstack-project/README.md

 ```
 docker-compose up
 ```
-that will startthe multiple container application, creating all of the 4 containers (only if you already create the right project structure like in the picture above!)
+that will start the multiple container application, creating all of the 4 containers (only if you already create the right project structure like in the picture above!)

 ## Steps for running the the backend or/and frontend application/s locally
 work in progress :writing_hand: